Minimizing Sensitivity to Model Misspecification: Framework of analysis

+We assume that $\Gamma_\epsilon(\gamma_*)$ is a convex set.
+For any linear map $u:\Pi \rightarrow \mathbb{R}$, we define\footnote{The definition in (\ref{DefDualNorm}) is stated for finite-dimensional $\pi$.
+This definition can be generalized to the case where $\pi$ is infinite-dimensional; see Appendix \ref{App_general} and Section \ref{Sec_param}. }

-When $\theta$ is infinite-dimensional this definition continues to hold, with a suitable (``bracket'') notation for $u'(\theta_0 - \theta(\eta))$; see Appendix \ref{App_general} for a general notation that covers both finite and infinite-dimensional cases.
-We assume that the distance measure $d$ is chosen such that $ \left\| \cdot \right\|_{\eta}$ is unique and well-defined, and that it constitutes a norm. $\left\| \cdot \right\|_{\eta}$ is \emph{dual} to a local approximation of $d( \theta_0, \theta(\eta))$ for fixed $\theta(\eta)$.
+We assume that the distance measure $d$ is chosen such that $ \left\| \cdot \right\|_{\gamma_*}$ is unique and well-defined, and that it is a norm, dual to a local approximation to $d( \pi_0, \pi(\gamma_*))$ for fixed $\pi(\gamma_*)$.
 Both our examples of distance measures -- weighted Euclidean distance and Kullback-Leibler divergence -- satisfy these assumptions.